 What is the outcome for patients with cold urticaria?

+Cold urticaria usually lasts for some years.
+About 30% report resolution of symptoms within 5 to 10 years.
 A 20-year follow-up study of 41 patients diagnosed with cold urticaria showed it had resolved by 10 years in about a quarter of patients.
 Most affected individuals relied on lifestyle modifications to avoid flares.